-Uneven anthology, with a handful of decent tales, a few excellent ones; the other entries in this twenty-story anthology are generic crap that shouldn't have been published.
+Shivers IV is an uneven anthology, with a handful of decent tales and a few excellent ones.
+The other entries in this twenty-story anthology are generic.
 Save your money for more worthwhile books.

 1.)
 “Prohibited” – Kealan Patrick Burke: A smoker ignores a “No Smoking” sign at a bus stop and finds himself targeted for nightmarish, widespread persecution.
 Not only did it make me think of Stephen King's “Quitters, Inc.” (for its subject matter), but this also sports the feel of one of King's Night Shift-era tales.
-Fun, if a bit over-the-top and derivative.
+Fun and a bit over-the-top.

 2.)
 “Last Exit for the Lost” – Tim Lebbon: Strange entry about a middle-aged alcoholic who receives three paintings in the mail.
 Interesting, quirky.